yandex-cloud/docs/en/solutions/web/dns-load-balancer.md

      * **Value**: `dns-lb-tutorial-slb-ru-central1-b.example.com.`.
 1. Wait 15-20 minutes for DNS record changes to take effect.
 The waiting time may differ for your DNS service.

-## Test the fault tolerance {#test-ha}
+## 6. Test the fault tolerance {#test-ha}

-### DNS load balancers {#test-dns-balancers}
+### 6.1.
+DNS load balancers {#test-dns-balancers}

 1. In the **Network** section on the VM page of the [management console](https://console.cloud.yandex.ru), find the public IP address of the `dns-lb-tutorial-slb-ru-central1-a` VM.
-1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM via SSH.
+1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM over SSH.
 1. Stop the DNS service to simulate a failure of the DNS load balancer:

    ```bash
    $ sudo service pdns stop
    ```
 1. Connect to your website through a browser.
-Although one of the DNS load balancers fails, the connection should be successful.
+The connection should be successful, even though one of the DNS load balancers has failed.
 1. After the check is complete, restart the DNS service:

    ```bash
    $ sudo service pdns start
    ```

-### Web servers {#test-web-servers}
+### 6.2.
+Web servers {#test-web-servers}

 1. In the **Network** section on the VM page of the [management console](https://console.cloud.yandex.ru), find the public IP address of the `dns-lb-tutorial-web-ru-central1-a` VM.

-1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM via SSH.
+1. [Connect](../../compute/operations/vm-control/vm-connect-ssh.md) to the VM over SSH.

 1. Stop the web service to simulate a failure on the web server: